-- 3.15 This policy introduces new levels of energy use that will be allowed for new development and how renewable energy should be used to meet that energy need.
-It also introduces requirements for the assessment of whole life carbon by new development and address the potential issue of carbon offsetting. - 3.16 The policy introduces the following parameters for energy use for new buildings in order to achieve Net Zero for Operational emissions: - A space heating demand of 15-20kwh per meter square per year for residential and non-residential buildings. - All heating provided through low carbon sources and not fossil fuels with no new development connected to the gas grid. - All buildings should achieve a total Energy Use Intensity (EUI) target for both regulated and unregulated energy of no more than 35kWh per m per year with a range of different EUI targets for non-domestic buildings as set out in the policy. - New development should generate at least the same amount of renewable energy (preferably on-plot) as they demand over the course of a year and this should include all regulated and un-regulated energy.
-In large developments the energy generation can be averaged across the development to compensate for the inability of specific dwellings to meet the target - Offsetting can only be used as a last resort and the building should be future proofed to allow residents or tenants to enable the achievement of net zero dwellings. - To target Net Zero for Construction residential developments of greater than 150 dwellings or 1,000m should calculate the whole life carbon of the development and present measures to reduce these. - 3.17 Whilst Countryside recognise the importance of addressing climate change, we do have a number of concerns that draft Policy CC/ NZ is unsound on the basis that it is not viable or deliverable and may reduce the delivery of much needed affordable and private housing within the Greater Cambridge (GC) area.
-We have summarised our concerns below which we hope are helpful to the authorities in their search for sound and effective climate change policies within the GCLP. - It is noted that the dwelling energy efficiency targets within draft Policy CC/ NZ go significantly beyond building regulations including the proposed Future

-Homes Standard 2025 although the Topic Paper (page 17) states that the standards proposed are not as onerous as the passivhaus standard but do go beyond the proposed FHS.
-The passivhaus standard is widely recognised as the highest construction standard that is currently available in the UK for residential development as it requires complex construction techniques and therefore carries a cost premium.
-Analysis of this standard and others compared to the targets within Policy CC/ NZ have identified the following:
+- 1.13.4 New development should generate at least the same amount of renewable energy (preferably on-plot) as they demand over the course of a year and this should include all regulated and un-regulated energy.
+In large developments the energy generation can be averaged across the development to compensate for the inability of specific dwellings to meet the target - 1.13.5 Offsetting can only be used as a last resort and the building should be future proofed to allow residents or tenants to enable the achievement of net zero dwellings. - 1.13.6 To target Net Zero for Construction residential developments of greater than 150 dwellings or 1,000m should calculate the whole life carbon of the development and present measures to reduce these. - 14.
+Whilst Taylor Wimpey recognise the importance of addressing climate change, we do have a number of concerns that draft Policy CC/ NZ is unsound on the basis that it is not viable or deliverable and may reduce the delivery of much needed affordable and private housing within the Greater Cambridge (GC) area.
+We have summarised our concerns below which we hope are helpful to the authorities in their search for sound and effective climate change policies within the GCLP. - 1.14.1 It is noted that the dwelling energy efficiency targets within draft Policy CC/ NZ go significantly beyond building regulations including the proposed Future Homes Standard 2025 although the Topic Paper (page 17) states that the standards proposed are not as onerous as the passivhaus standard but do go beyond the proposed FHS.
+The passivhaus standard is widely recognised as the highest construction standard that is currently available in the UK for residential development as it requires complex construction techniques and therefore carries a cost premium .
+Analysis of this standard and others compared to the targets within Policy CC/ NZ have identified the following: - 1.14.1.1 The passivhaus standard requires an EUI of less than 120 kWh m per annum compared to the policy target of 35KWh per m-thereby suggesting that the draft policy target is in fact considerably more onerous than passivhaus. - 1.14.1.2 The EUI within the draft policy CC/NZ appears to have been taken from the recommendations from the London Energy Transformation Initiative (LETI) climate emergency guide which was created to introduce higher standards in Greater London where new development is dominated by low/ high rise apartments that are inherently more energy efficient than typical single and family housing types. - 1.14.1.3 The passivhaus standard $^6$ requires a space heating demand of 15 $kWh\ m^2$ per annum compared to a draft policy target of 15 20